shadowgarden300/shadow-beats-cli/README.md

 ### Base Flags (CLI Usage)

-Run the CLI with `shadow-beats-cli` followed by these flags:
+Run the CLI with `sbeats` followed by these flags:

 1.  `-s` or `--search <search_term>`
     * Searches YouTube using the provided string and plays the first result.